-The Authoritative Style
+The Authoritative Style:

-Someone that would use the authoritative style of supervision would tell his or her employees the action that needed to be done, and then tell them how to do it--similar to a drill sergeant that shouts orders and you respond without question.
+Someone that would use the authoritative style of supervision would tell his or her employees the action that needed to be done.

+Then tell them how to do it.
+Similar to the drill sergeant that shouts orders and you respond without question.